-Students are required to complete a urine drug screening (UDS) prior to the commencement of the senior clinical practicums as indicated in information provided by the MMSC Director of Clinical Education.
+Students are required to complete a urine drug screening (UDS) prior to the commencement of the senior clinical practicums as indicated in information provided by the MMSC Manager of Clinical Operations/External Relations.
 In the summer prior to senior year, information will be sent to students from the Department of Medical and Molecular Sciences with specific instructions about how and when to order and complete this testing.
 NOTE: Affiliated institutions have different requirements about the timespan between completing the UDS and starting a practicum at their site, so students are responsible for following these instructions to avoid the possibility of having to repeat the testing at their own cost.
 In addition, requirements from some hospitals may necessitate students completing more than one UDS to meet the institution's time constraints for testing vs. starting a rotation.
-For example, some sites want the UDS to be performed within a specific maximum number of days prior to starting there, so students may have to repeat the test to meet that institution's requirements.
+For example, some sites want the UDS to be performed within a specific maximum number of days prior to starting a practicum, so students may have to repeat the test to meet that institution's requirements.
 Students should be aware that the results of the urine drug screening must be released to the affiliate institutions at which the students will be participating in clinical practicums.
-For the safety of patients, the affiliate institution reserves the right to request a urine drug screening at or just prior to the commencement of the clinical practicum.
-Also, please NOTE: Drinking excessive water just prior to submitting a specimen may invalidate the test and require a repeat test order/submission at the student's expense.
+For the safety of patients, the affiliate institutions reserve the right to request a urine drug screening at or just prior to the commencement of the clinical practicum.
+Also, please NOTE: Drinking an excessive amount of water just prior to submitting a specimen may invalidate the test and require a repeat test order/submission at the student's expense.

-In the event of a positive drug screening, the student will be referred to the University of Delaware's Student Wellness & Health Promotion for a substance abuse referral.
-The student is expected to schedule an appointment with Student Wellness & Health Promotion within 3 business days following the referral.
-Once the Medical Laboratory Science Program Director has been notified by Student Wellness & Health Promotion that the student has completed the sessions as recommended, the student must submit to a second drug screening with 24 hours' notice.
+In the event of a positive drug screening, the student will be referred to the University of Delaware's Student Wellness & Health Promotion to complete BASICS and at least one additional follow-up session.
+The student is expected to contact Student Wellness & Health Promotion within 3 business days following the referral.
+Once the Medical Laboratory Science Program Director has been notified by Student Wellness & Health Promotion that the student has completed BASICS and one additional follow-up session, the student must submit to a second drug screening with 24 hours' notice.

 The student will not be allowed to begin or continue clinical activities until documentation of a negative drug screening is provided.
-If the second screening is positive, it will be difficult to place the student in clinical practicums, the student's graduation date most likely will be postponed as a result and the student may have difficulty obtaining employment as a medical laboratory scientist.
+If the second screening is positive, it will be difficult to place the student in clinical practicums, the student's graduation date most likely will be postponed as a result, and the student may have difficulty obtaining employment as a medical laboratory scientist.